-$\uparrow \downarrow \rightarrow \cdot$ ←: Move Enter : Select +/-/PU/PD:Value: F10: Save ESC: Exit F1:General Help F5:Previous s Values F6:Fail-Safe Defaults F7:Optimize ed Defaults
+$\uparrow\downarrow\rightarrow$ ←: Move Enter : Select +/-/PU/PD:Value: F10: Save ESC: Exit F1:General Help F5:Previou s Values F6:Fail-Safe Defaults F7:Optimize ed Defaults

 On-Chip IDE Channel 0,1 Use these items to enable or disable the PCI IDE channels that are integrated on the mainboard.
 Primary/Secondar y Master/Slave PIO Each channel supports a master device and a slave device.
 These four items let you assign which kind of PIO (Programmed Input/Output) is used by IDE devices.
 You can choose Auto, to let the system auto detect which PIO mode is best, or you can install a PIO mode from 0-4.
 Primary/Secondar y Master/Slave UDMA Each channel supports a master device and a slave device.
 This motherboard supports UltraDMA and provides faster access to IDE devices.
 If you install a device that supports UltraDMA, change the appropriate item on this list to Auto.
 You may have to install the UltraDMA driver.
 Init Display First Use this item to define if your graphics adapter is installed in one of the PCI slots or select Onboard if you have a graphics system integrated on the mainboard.
-This option enables the onboard floppy disk drive controller.
-This option is used to assign the I/O address for the onboard serial ports.
-This field is available if the Onboard Serial Port 2 field is set to any option but "Disabled."
+Onboard FDD Controller This option enables the onboard floppy disk drive controller.
+Onboard Serial Port 1, 2 This option is used to assign the I/O address for the onboard serial ports.
+UART2 Mode This field is available if the Onboard Serial Port 2 field is set to any option but "Disabled."
 UART Mode enables you to select the infrared communication protocol-Standard (default), HPSIR or ASKIR.
 HPSIR is Hewlett Packard's infrared communication protocol with a maximum baud rate up to 115.2 Kbps.
 ASKIR is Sharp's infrared communication protocol with a maximum baud rate up to 57.6 Kbps.
-This field is available when UART 2 Mode is set to either ASKIR or HPSIR.
+IR Function Duplex This field is available when UART 2 Mode is set to either ASKIR or HPSIR.
 This item determines the infrared (IR) function of the onboard infrared chip.
 Full-duplex means that you can transmit and send information simultaneously.
 Half duplex is the transmission of data in both directions, but only one direction at a time.
-Defines the voltage level for Infrared module RxD (receive) mode and TxD (transmit) mode.
+TX, RX inverting enable Defines the voltage level for Infrared module RxD (receive) mode and TxD (transmit) mode.
 This setting has to match the requirements of the infrared module used in the system.
-This option is used to assign the I/O address for the onboard parallel port.
-This feature enables you to set the data transfer protocol for your parallel port.
+Onboard Parallel Port This option is used to assign the I/O address for the onboard parallel port.
+Onboard Parallel Mode This feature enables you to set the data transfer protocol for your parallel port.
 Normal allows data output only.
 Extended Capabilities Port (ECP) and Enhanced Parallel Port (EPP) are bidirectional modes, allowing both data input and output.
 ECP and EPP modes are only supported with EPP and ECP aware peripherals.
-When the onboard parallel port is set to ECP mode, the parallel port has the option to use DMA "3" or DMA "1."
-This option sets the Enhanced Parallel Port (EPP) specification.
-This option enables the onboard legacy audio function.
+ECP Mode Use DMA When the onboard parallel port is set to ECP mode, the parallel port has the option to use DMA "3" or DMA "1."
+Parallel Port EPP Type This option sets the Enhanced Parallel Port (EPP) specification.
+Onboard Legacy Audio This option enables the onboard legacy audio function.
 When enabled the following items become available.